bem-site/bem-method/blog/first-bem-img/first-bem-img.en.md

 I can't find any fault with anything related to the organization of the hackathon, so I'll just say thanks again to the organizers and my team.

-**It was awesome!
-Let's hope this BEM hackathon was just the first of many!**
+It was awesome!
+Let's hope this BEM hackathon was just the first of many!

+**Stay BEMed!**

 ![](https://img-fotki.yandex.ru/get/15565/44214498.bd/0_9bc30_a0c39994_XL.jpg)